• Free shipping on all orders

 What Foods Can Cats Eat?

 Keeping our cats as healthy as possible is as simple as ensuring that their diet consists of the nutrients and minerals that they need to survive.
-Many people rely solely on commercial cat food with an Association of American Feed Control Officials (AAFCO) certification on the label.
-This means the food meets the AAFCO’s standards for nutrition and is suitable for your cat to eat.
+Many people rely solely on commercial cat food with an Associationof American Feed Control Officials (AAFCO) or European Pet Food Industry Federation (FEDIAF) certification on the label.
+This means the food meets the established standardsfor nutrition and is suitable for your cat to eat when fed according to the instructions on the label.

-If you’re not sure about any of these, you can ask your veterinarian or cat nutritionist for recommendations, or stick to commercial cat treats.
+If you’re not sure about your cat’s nutritional needs, you can ask your veterinarian for recommendations.
+Do note that a complete diet is not the same as commercial cat treats.

-It is VERY important to note that if your cat has any underlying health issues, medical diagnosis, or is on medication, then you should ALWAYS consult with your veterinarian before offering any of these ingredients to them.
+It is very important to note that if your cat has any underlying health issues, or medical diagnosis, or is on medication, then you should always consult with your veterinarian before offering any of these ingredients to them.

 Eggs